tmarrs/json-at-work-examples/appendix-a/Appendix-A-README.md

 JSONPad in its current form runs on Adobe AIR, but it should be included in the install.

-Unfortunately, Google Code is shutting down due to the popularity of GitHub, so I recently exported this project to [my GitHub Repository](https://github.com/tmarrs/json-pad) to preserve the codebase.
+Unfortunately, Google Code is shutting down due to the popularity of GitHub, so I recently exported this project to [my own ```json-pad``` GitHub Repository](https://github.com/tmarrs/json-pad) to preserve the codebase.
 My hope is to eventually re-platform this excellent tool on Node Webkit (rather than Adobe AIR) so that it will run as a cross-platform compatible GUI.
 But this effort will have to wait until the book is published.

 ## Installing Node.js